Someone Named Eva: Plot summary

 The Nazis are losing on all fronts and Berlin is encircled by Russian troops.
 Vater decides to go into hiding and takes Peter with him, while Mutter, Elsbeth, and Eva move to the basement shelter to protect themselves.
 In May, Soviet Red Army troops come and ask for the documents left by Vater in his office, but Mutter tells them that she is not aware of anything.
-They leave without causing any harm to the family but tore the house apart, and taking everything in Vater's office.
+They leave without causing any harm to the family, but tear the house apart and taking everything in Vater's office.
 A few days later, Hitler is declared dead and the war is over.

-Sometime after, representatives from the Red Cross Association comes to the house and announces that Milada's mother is alive and she has launched a search for her daughter.
+Sometime after, representatives from the Red Cross Association come to the house and announce that Milada's mother is alive and she has launched a search for her daughter.
 Milada recognizes that she is the person they are looking for.
 At that moment Eva is Milada again.
 She is taken back to Czechoslovakia.

-She meets her mother in Prague, discovering that she was indeed detained in Ravensbrück, a few steps away from the Werner household.
-Milada also learns sadly that her father and Jaro, along with all the other adult and teenage males in the village were killed by the Nazis on the same day they were separated.
+She meets her mother in Prague, discovering that she was detained in Ravensbrück, a few steps away from the Werner household.
+Milada also learns sadly that her father and Jaro, along with all the other adult and teenage males in the village, were killed by the Nazis on the same day they were separated.
 Her grandmother died in the Ravensbrück concentration camp because of her old age.
 Her best friend was also shot in Poland after she left for the center.
 Her sister Anechka was adopted into a German family and the Red Cross is looking for her, although it is never revealed whether or not she was returned.

-Milada's mother was ravaged from harsh conditions of the camp, and after her recovery, move to live with a cousin in Prague.
+Milada's mother is ravaged from the harsh conditions of the camp and, after her recovery, the two move to live with a cousin in Prague.
 They return to visit Lidice but discover that their house, and pretty much the rest of the village, had been completely razed by the Germans.
 Milada slowly relearns the Czech language, nearly from scratch.
 Milada and her mother get closer again as they tell each other what happened during the horrific times of their separation.
 Finally, Milada manages to recover her true identity and pride.